MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/requisition-management.md

 # SAP Requisition Management app

-The SAP Requisition Management app allows you to do several functions in SAP quicker and easier than using SAPGui.
-You can view a requisition, search for a requisition, change an existing requisition, or create a new requisition.
+The SAP Requisition Management app allows you to do several functions in SAP quicker and easier than using SAP GUI.
+You can view and update an existing requisition, create a new requisition, and convert a requisition to a purchase order.

 :::image type="content" source="media/requisition-management/sap-req-app.png" alt-text="Image of the Power Platform Procurement requisition app":::